 MedicaidMedicaid covers care for children with disabilities, typically under Medicaid waivers specific to each state.
 Visit KidsWaivers or your state’s Medicaid agency to learn about programs where you live.

 MedicareBetter known as insurance for older Americans, Medicare also covers some younger people with disabilities.
 If you qualify for Social Security disability benefits, you can enroll in Medicare Part A, which covers hospitalization, and Part B for doctor visits and medical equipment.

 Social Security Disability BenefitsThe Social Security Administration provides cash benefits for children with disabilities and adults who became disabled before age 22 via Supplemental Security Income (SSI).
 SSI may be used for food, clothing and housing.

 Step 4.
 Speak With Trusted Experts

-Navigating education, insurance, finances and the legalities of raising a child with special needs is complex.
-It's a good idea to consult expert financial advisors, special needs attorneys and special education advocates.
-Ensure they have expertise in special needs issues and relevant programs such as Medicaid, Medicare and Social Security.
+Navigating education, insurance, finances and the legalities of raising a child with a disability is complex.
+It's a good idea to consult expert financial advisors, attorneys who specialize in helping families with children with disabilities and special education advocates.
+Ensure they have expertise in disability issues and relevant programs such as Medicaid, Medicare and Social Security.